All Episodes

 Well, those reports say that agents of the FBI, and this is a written report, you know, that I actually saw that was delivered to the director of the FBI from the field offices.

-About two thousand interviews took place, and they infiltrated meetings in Washington and other places where these rogue elements in the bureaucracy were being taught and told how to slow walk the the agenda of the Trump administration,
+And they infiltrated meetings in Washington and other places where these rogue elements in the bureaucracy were being taught and told how to slow walk the agenda of the Trump administration, how to make files disappear, how to erase computer files.

-They didn't use the word deep state, but they did describe what is the deep state.
+So this is a the FBI has no doubt they didn't use the word deep state, but they did describe what is the deep state.

-All right, we'll come back, we'll pick it up.
+All right, we'll come back.

 Ed Klein is with us.